Upcoming event

 March 19, 2026

 In eighteenth-century America, genealogy was more than a simple record of family ties--it was a powerful force that shaped society.
-Lineage delves into an era where individuals, families, and institutions meticulously documented their connections.
+Karin Wulf's exciting new book, Lineage: Genealogy and the Power of Connection in Early America delves into an era where individuals, families, and institutions meticulously documented their connections.
 Whether driven by personal passion or mandated by churches, local governments, and courts, these records appeared in diverse forms-from handwritten notes and account books to intricate silk threads and enduring stone carvings.

 Family connections wielded significant influence across governmental, legal, religious, cultural, and social spheres.
 In the American context, these ties also defined the boundaries of slavery and freedom, with a child's status often determined by their mother, despite the prevailing patriarchy.
 This book reveals the profound importance of genealogy that was chronicled by family records, cultural artifacts, and court documents.
 These materials, created by both enslaved individuals seeking freedom and founding fathers seeking status, demonstrate the culturally and historically specific nature of genealogical interest.